epfl-ada/ada-2023-project-advanceddataarsonists/README.md

 `Note :` Both metric $\text{like}$ and $\text{pref}$ are required together in order to differentiate between actors without any preferences playing a role that is rare against actors with a clear preferences playing a persona outside of their comfort zone.

-### Part II : Modelisation of our project question
+### Part III : Modelisation of our project question

 To determine if actors' preferences influence the success of a movie we will explore the following ideas :